-Hotel Casona de La Isla: With its lakeside location on Isla de Flores, sunset views from the bar and excellent pool, you can’t go wrong.
+With its lakeside location on Isla de Flores, sunset views from the bar and excellent pool, you can’t go wrong with Hotel Casona de La Isla.

-Tikal Inn: Fantastic location only a ten-minute walk to the ruins.
+Fantastic location that’s only a ten-minute walk to the ruins.
 It offers rooms, suites, and villas at various prices and you can choose from either pool or jungle views.